 Chansard’s drawings also echo this message.
-The small, white, floating pieces of what looks like ice, on the front-cover artwork and on the inner sleeve, are ice glaciers, which have been cut off from the land, as the earth’s temperature rises, and travel in the sea where they melt away.
+The small, white, floating pieces of what looks like ice, on the front-cover artwork and on the inner sleeve, are ice glaciers that have been cut off from the land, as the earth’s temperature rises, and travel in the sea, where they melt away.
 The ghost-looking and snow-covered mountains in front of the large moon on the front-cover have started to melt, too.

 Read more…